-Trump administration to scrap limits on methane leaks at oil and gas sites
+Trump administration scraps limits on methane leaks at oil and gas sites

 “What the administration is doing is fundamentally flawed,” EDF President Fred Krupp said in an interview.
 “It ignores the facts.”

-Capturing methane is more cost effective than originally estimated, and many states are moving ahead with their own methane emission guidelines, he said.
+Capturing methane is more cost-effective than originally estimated, and many states are moving ahead with their own methane emission guidelines, he said.

+A senior EPA official, speaking on the condition of anonymity, said that “the notion that this regulatory act lacks a scientific basis is straight-up dishonest.”

-Mustafa Santiago Ali, vice president of the National Wildlife Foundation, said the decision by the Trump administration will disproportionately affect minority communities.
+Mustafa Santiago Ali, vice president of the National Wildlife Federation, said the decision by the Trump administration will disproportionately affect minority communities.
+More than 1 million African Americans live within a half mile of a natural gas facility, according to a 2017 report from the NAACP and Clean Air Task Force.

 Methane concentrations in the atmosphere have been rising since the industrial revolution — they are now 150 percent higher than they were in the year 1750, according to the Global Carbon Project, growing from around 700 to over 1,850 parts per billion.

 The rate of increase has been particularly sharp over the past roughly 15 years.
 Atmospheric methane levels began a rapid rise in 2007.
 In 2019 alone, atmospheric concentrations of methane increased by 10 parts per billion, according to the National Oceanic and Atmospheric Administration.
-That was the fourth biggest increase in the past three decades.
+That was the fourth-biggest increase in the past three decades.

 The source of all that gas is unclear.
 Many suspect that the growth in oil and natural gas drilling brought on by the fracking revolution is playing a key role in the increase in atmospheric methane since 2007.
 Another major source is agriculture, including cattle and other ruminant animals, and flooded rice fields.
 Scientists have been struggling to sort out the relative role of each contributor.